Analysis | The dramatic governing changes Democrats could make if they take power

 Washington Post columnist Charles Lane argued this week that modern life expectancy is too long to justify lifetime court appointments.

-But it would likely require a constitutional amendment to change this, since the Constitution says Supreme Court justices are appointed for life.
+But it would probably require a constitutional amendment to change this, since the Constitution says Supreme Court justices are appointed for life.
 Changing the Constitution is one of the hardest thing to do in U.S. politics.
 It would require a significant amount of buy-in from the very Republican senators trying to confirm Trump’s third nominee now.